jayvayron/jayvayron/README.md

 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m not looking forward to collaborate on anything currently.
-- 📫 If you want to contact me, DM me on Instagram at @circumbinary.
+- 📫 If you want to contact me, DM me on Instagram at @jayvayron.

 <!---
 jayvayron/jayvayron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.